berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 ## 5. Waiting For the Root to Sprout

-If the script is run as a cronjob, then we just need to add a line that starts a reverse shell.<br>
+If the script is run as a cronjob, then we just need to add a line that starts a reverse shell.
 Since the script would be executed as root, the created shell would have root privileges.

-We want to catch this shell as soon as the command is sent - so we don't miss it.<br>
-Let's set up our listener before altering the script.
+We want to catch this shell as soon as the command is sent, so let's set up our listener before altering the script.

 On our local machine, we run: